emmercm/www/src/blog/starting-a-metalsmith-project.md

 node index
 ```

-And we'll know this worked if it copied `src/index.html` to `build/index.html`:
+We'll know this worked if it copied `src/index.html` to `build/index.html`:

 ```text
 /